-1. Verified demonstration of knowledge of the person in charge.

-- For the evaluator to be marked YES in this category the following items must be evaluated: - a.
+- 1. Verified demonstration of knowledge of the person in charge. - For the evaluator to be marked YES in this category the following items must be evaluated: - a.
 PIC present. - Determine presence of PIC: - a. the person responsible for monitoring and managing shall be immediately available and knowledgeable in operational procedures and Food Code/Food Law requirements. - b.
 Demonstration of knowledge. - Determine that the PIC meets at least one of these three criteria: - a.
 Certification by an ACCREDITED PROGRAM per §2-102.20. - b.
-Compliance with the Code and Law by having no violations of critical items during the current inspection.
+Compliance with the Code and Law by having no violations of critical items during the current inspection. - c.

-Atturning and enhancing the quality of food habits health in Michigan c.
 Correct responses to the inspector's questions regarding public health practices and principles applicable to the operation.